SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

   };
 ```

 The login component is a simple stateless component.
-It is a tiny form with two input fields to let user give her name and password.
-After submit it pass the name and password to a function defined in the parent component which function will dispatch the login action.
+It is a tiny form with two input fields to let the user give her name and password.
+After submit it passes the name and password to a function defined in the parent component which will dispatch the login action.

 #### Finalize the App component